140am/butler/README.md

 ### Broker

-- pool the BE and FE sockets for messages
+- pool the BE and FE sockets for messages for max HEARTBEAT_INTERVAL msec
 	- _only_ poll the BE socket if no workers are currently registered
+    - effectively refusing client requests / signalling that no Workers are available
+- process a `Client` request (Front End)
+	- handle internal `mmi.` service call locally
+	- `Worker` service call forwarded to BE routed by `Service`
-- process Worker messsage
+- process a `Worker` messsage (Back End)
   	- require_worker = create `Worker` object
+    - `worker_ready` is `false` unless the `Worker` has been already registered
 	- parse message
 		- PPP_READY
-			- attempt to lookup `service` name in `self.services` dict to get a `Service object
+			- attempt to lookup `Service` by name in `self.services`
                 - client requests
                 - waiting workers
             - call `worker_waiting` to signal that Worker is ready to accept Work
 		- PPP_HEARTBEAT
 		- error
-- process a `Client` request
-	- internal `mmi.` service call
-	- Worker` service call forwarded to BE
-- Send Heartbeat Messages to BE
+- every 1 Second in seperate thread
     - Purge expired but registered `Worker`
+    - Send PPP_HEARTBEAT to BE for all `Worker` in `self.waiting`

 ### Worker